citiususc/jsonschema2shacl/README.md

-# jsonschema2shacl
+# JSONSchema2SHACL
-A Python program that creates SHACL shapes from JSON Schema
+The repository contains the source code for extracting and generating SHACL shapes from JSONSchema

+## Getting Started

+## License

+## Author & Contact